kevin-funderburg/parallel-thread-card-game/README.md

 </details>

 ## About
-In this project, we will practice with POSIX threads by builging a “Pair War” card game.
+In this project, we will expand our knowledge of threading through the production of a "Pair War" card game.

 Pair War is a simple card game with one dealer, 3 players, and a single deck of cards.
 The game is composed of three rounds.